The journalctl command

 # journalctl --vacuum-time=3d

 Vacuuming done, freed 3.7G of archived journals on disk.
-To clean up this you can use the command into several ways:
+To clean up this you can use the command into several ways:- by time

 ? systemd-journald.service - Journal Service